📒

 df['column_name'].rolling(window=n).agg(function)

-represents the name of the column to compute the rolling window on. n
+Note: df represents a DataFrame object. column_name represents the name of the column to compute the rolling window on. n represents the size of the rolling window. function represents an aggregation function, such as 'mean' or 'sum'.

 These are some common methods for working with dates and times in pandas, but there are many more methods and options available.